Frequently Asked Questions

 How competitive is the program?

 Each year our program becomes more competitive.
-Last year we had over 30 applicants.
+We received approximately 150 applications in 2020.

 What makes a competitive applicant?